MunskyGroup/uqbio2024/README.md

 * Mac users should be able to edit it in TextEdit, which should come pre-installed.
 * You can also edit readme directly on the GitHub page, which is what I usually do.

-Slides Describing the Practice of Git and GitHub: [GitAndGitHub.pdf]

-Cheatsheet with GitHub Commands: [github-git-cheatsheet.pdf]
+Cheatsheet with GitHub Commands: [github-git-cheatsheet.pdf](https://education.github.com/git-cheat-sheet-education.pdf)

 ## Licensing